gwidgets/gwty-leaflet/README.md

 ##Dependency

 The latest stable version of gwty-leaflet is 0.4.
-You can also use the 0.5-SNAPSHOT version for the latest developments:
+The source code of 0.4 version has been moved to the 0.4 branch.
+The current version is 0.5-SNAPSHOT and is undergoing developments to reflect the changes in the 1.0 version of leaflet:

 ```xml
                      <dependency>